RomanHodulak/threshold-decryption-service-rs/Report.md

 This concludes the implementation report.
 I'm happy with the outcome as it is simple, functional and efficient while being certificate-less.
-Furthermore, I would like to add an abstraction for the encryption and decryption logic and the secret sharing algorithm to allow for swapping those.
+Furthermore, I would like to add an abstraction for the encryption and decryption logic and the secret sharing algorithm to allow for swapping those and following that make more typed and user-friendly error messages.